simform-solutions/react-test/README.md

-This repository contain two folder one for front end and another for backend.
+This repository contains two folders one for the front end and another for backend.

 ## Start Instructions server:
 cd server && node index